grafana/loki/docs/sources/shared/index.md

 ---
 headless: true
 description: |
-  A headless sets the render and list build options to never, creating a bundle of page resources.
+  A headless page sets the render and list build options to never, creating a bundle of page resources.
   These page resources are accessible to the `docs/shared` shortcode.
 ---